freeotp/freeotp-android/CONTRIBUTING.md

 ## UI Changes

-If your PR creates or updates a screen, attach screen shots of your updates as a comment to the pull request.
-Changes to existing screens should annotate the screen shot to highlight changed elements.
+If your PR creates or updates a screen, attach screenshots of your updates as a comment to the pull request.
+Changes to existing screens should annotate the screenshot to highlight changed elements.